#COINN2026 Workshops

 Workshops

-are between 2 and 5 hours.
-Morning sessions will commence at 8 or 9am and afternoon sessions at 1 or 1.30 pm.
-Costs for the workshops vary between $30 to $50 AUD.
+are between 2 and 5 hours - times noted in the table and overview for each workshop below.
+Workshop are priced between $30 to $50 AUD.
 Workshop numbers are limited due to room size and set up.
 So book early to avoid disappointment.

-Further details for each workshop will be added below as they become available.
+Further details for each workshop will be added as they become available.

 Preliminary Time, Room and Workshop Summary Please note: rooms, times, facilitators and cost subject to change.